 - Pick an Object/Picture.
 Hold it, look at it, then close your eyes and ask God who you could give it to, a friend, a neighbour.
 When you think of someone ask Holy Spirit why do you want them to have it?
 What is it you want to say to them?
 He might want to encourage who they are or what he has done for them, or how he loves them using the object.
 If you can go deliver your piece of treasure to your person!
 Practice how you will explain why you’re giving your gift.

 Prophesy using God’s natural objects.

 1 Corinthians 14:3 - But one who prophesies strengthens others, encourages them, and comforts them

-- Pick someone round the table (or it can be someone else that you think of) - And then choose an autumnal object (you’re just switching the order of what comes to mind first) and ask Holy Spirit “How is this person like this item?”
+- Pick someone round the table (or it can be someone else that you think of) - And then choose an object (you’re just switching the order of what comes to mind first) and ask Holy Spirit “Holy Spirit how is this person like this item?”
 Repeat the same exercise above but do it face to face (or write it down).
 Keep it clear and easy to understand and make sure it's encouraging, comforting or strengthening.

 - Pick an object from the table and draw it.
 Ask God while you’re drawing what He wants to say to you or someone else, through this object.

 - Close your eyes and imagine Jesus holding the object, ask Him what He is showing you and saying to you.
 Now draw a picture of what you saw.